Josh Bergeron: Take the shot when it's your turn - Salisbury Post

 In addition to health care workers, people 65 and older and educators, the following are some of those currently eligible in North Carolina:

-• people who work in stores that sell groceries or medicine, which would include Food Lion stores or local pharmacies.
+• people who work in stores that sell groceries or medicine, which would include Food Lion stores or local pharmacies

-• farm workers, which could include people at operations as large as Patterson Farm or something less ambitious.
+• farm workers, which could include people at operations as large as Patterson Farm or something less ambitious

-• people who work in manufacturing plants that make medical supplies or equipment.
+• people who work in manufacturing plants that make medical supplies or equipment

-• people who manufacture products needed for food or agricultural supply chains.
+• people who manufacture products needed for food or agricultural supply chains

-• college and university instructors and support staff, which reasonably include any employee at any of Salisbury’s four higher education institutions.
+• college and university instructors and support staff, which could reasonably include any employee at any of Salisbury’s four higher education institutions

-• restaurant workers, which could include anything from white table cloths to Taco Bell.
+• restaurant workers, which could include anything from places with white table cloths to Taco Bell

-• veterinarians.
+• veterinarians

 • law enforcement and firefighters